thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/0geGsbQ.png)

-To verify the table was created with the correct attributes, run the following command.
+To verify the table was created with the correct columns, run the following command.

 ```text
 \d movies